biolab/orange3/README.md

 ### Installing with pip

 We recommend using our [standalone installer](https://orange.biolab.si/download) or conda, but Orange is also installable with pip.
-On Windows, you will also need Microsoft Visual Studio Build Tools.
+You will need a C/C++ compiler (on Windows we suggest using Microsoft Visual Studio Build Tools).

 ### Installing with winget (Windows only)